-(Unless otherwise indicated, copies of federal and military specifications, standards, and handbooks are available from DODSSP - Standardization Documents Order Desk, 700 Robbins Avenue, Bldg.
+(Copies of these documents are available online at https://assist.daps.dla.mil/quicksearch/ or from the Standardization Documents Order Desk, 700 Robbins Avenue, Bldg.
 4D, Philadelphia, PA 19111-5094.)

-2.1.2 Other Government documents, drawings and publications.
+2.2.2 Other Government documents, drawings and publications.
 The following other Government documents, drawings and publications form a part of this document to the extent specified herein.
-Unless otherwise specified, the issues shall be those cited in the solicitation.
+Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract.

-DRAWINGS (see 6.9)
+ARDEC DRAWINGS (see 6.9)